Jotalea/ralsei.js/README.md

 - Walking animations in all directions

 ## Usage
-Download and add this to your HTML:
+Download both the script and the sprites, then add this to your HTML:
 ```html
 <script src="ralsei.js"></script>
 ```